 When you settle in during church, do you take sermon notes?

-During my middle & high school youth days, I did a ton of doodling, highlighting, and tiny note-taking in the margins of my bible.
+During my middle & high school youth days, I did a ton of doodling, highlighting, and tiny note-taking in the margins of my bible, though I wouldn’t call this sermon notes per se.
 I’d once heard a quote when I was a kid that was something like “A Bible that’s falling apart usually belongs to a person who isn’t” and I basically took that and ran with it. 😉 I carried the same Bible for years and years, and I loved stumbling upon the notes I’d written beside various passages.

 Fast forward several years to my mid-20s, and I was no longer taking sermon notes of any kind or even bringing a Bible to church.
 “The notes and passages were on the screen, so why bother?”
 I thought.
 (I actually still don’t bring a physical Bible to church, which I’m not quite sure what my excuse is.
 I’ve just gone so long without bringing one I guess.)

 On sermon notes…

 One day my pastor in Tennessee said something really convicting about why taking sermon notes is so important, and though I can’t remember specifically what he said, I remember it made a tremendous amount of sense.

 It took a few months to actually follow through with what he said that day, but eventually I purchased a small notebook that could fit in my purse and started taking occasional sermon notes.